UNwS/jekyll-docker/README.md

 ## Custom
  - Add a script "build" in repo with specific jekyll commands - build will be run insted of standard jekyll command
-   - [optional] use build -r -l {no} : -r can be used to seprate running and other operations -l accept the no of pages
+   - [optional] use build -r -l {no} -p {port no} : -r can be used to seprate running and other operations -l accept the no of pages -p for the port
  - Options
    - Generate only specific number of posts -l default: all
    - dockerimage -t {latest:bleeding} default: latest